 In the classroom

-- All classrooms are equipped with one of the following interactive projection systems
+- All classrooms are equipped with computers, projectors, and wireless connectivity.

 Technology for students

-- PreK-3 through Grade 3 will have access to computers and iPads in each classroom.
+PreK-3 through Grade 3 have access to computers and iPads in each classroom.

-- Grades 3 through Grade 8 will have 1:1 Google ChromeBooks.
+- Grades 3 through Grade 8 have 1:1 Google ChromeBooks.

 - 2 classroom sets (32 in each) of Turning Point instant response "clicker" systems